TNO-Quantum/problems.portfolio_optimization/root_doc.rst

 - `return on capital`, indicated by ROC,
 - `diversification`, indicated by the `Herfindahl-Hirschman Index`_ HHI.

-Additionally, we allow for arbitrary constraints to be considered.
+Additionally, we allow for capital growth factor and arbitrary emission reduction constraints to be considered.

 The `Pareto front`_, the set of solutions where one objective can't be improved without worsening the other objective, can be computed for return on capital and diversification.